 I lived in the East Village for 15 years before moving here.
 I loved it, but I thought moving to Greenwich Village would be a kind of grown up move.
 And at the same time it’s conveniently close to my restaurants.
 It’s just five minutes by bicycle.

 You have a lot of art in your apartment.
 Tell me more about the pieces.

 I got them at charity auctions.
 You know, it’s a good way to get art for a pretty good price and at the same time it’s for a good cause, so you can feel good about it.
-And some other pieces are from friends like Gonzalo Papantonakis – I got a couple of pieces from him.
+And some other pieces are from friends like Gonzalo Papantonakis – I have a couple of pieces from him.

-Which artwork is your favorite one?
+Which artwork is your favorite?

 I think the photo of Pamela Anderson by Tony Duran is probably my favorite.
 She is iconic and she looks amazing there.
 That’s another one I got at a charity auction.
 I was so nervous because I wanted it so badly, and when I got it I was absolutely happy.

 You came to New York in the 1980s after graduating from law school in Geneva.
 What were you looking for?